 When to see a doctor

-Women with any warning sign should see a doctor that day.
+Women with any warning sign should see a doctor as soon as possible (usually the same day).

 If women without warning signs have more severe cramps than usual or have pain that lasts longer than usual, they should see a doctor within a few days.